Genaker/TerraformMagentoCloud/README.md

 ![Magento 2 AWS Infrastructure Cloud ](https://github.com/Genaker/TerraformMagentoCloud/blob/master/Magento2Cloud.png)

-Infrastructure consists of multiple layers (autoscaling_3, autoscaling_2, alb_2, ...) where each layer is configured using one of [Terraform AWS modules](https://github.com/terraform-aws-modules/) with arguments specified in `terraform.tfvars` in layer's directory.
+Infrastructure consists of multiple layers (autoscaling, alb, rds, security-group, vpc) where each layer is configured using one of [Terraform AWS modules](https://github.com/terraform-aws-modules/) with arguments specified in `terraform.tfvars` in layer's directory.

 Terraform use the SSH protocol to clone the modules, configured SSH keys will be used automatically.
 Add SSH key to github account. (https://help.github.com/en/enterprise/2.15/user/articles/adding-a-new-ssh-key-to-your-github-account)